oboehmer/CLEUR20-CXTA/docs/01-basic.md

 docker exec -it cxta_devnet bash
 ```

-You will end up in the _/home/cisco/cxta_ directory, and you can see all the files from the directory you started the environment from:
+You will end up in the _/home/devnet/cxta_ directory, and you can see all the files from the directory you started the environment from:

 ```
-root@14b56b5cc0ac:/home/cisco/cxta# ls
+root@14b56b5cc0ac:/home/devnet/cxta# ls
 01-basic    Makefile   Vagrantfile         docs        site              test-vms.robot
 02-parsing  README.md  docker-compose.yml  mkdocs.yml  start-routers.sh  testbed.yaml
-root@14b56b5cc0ac:/home/cisco/cxta#
+root@14b56b5cc0ac:/home/devnet/cxta#
 ```

 You notice a directory `01-basic`, which contains the first test script we want to examine and execute:

 ## Your First Test Case

-Change to the 01-basic directory and examine the 01-test1.robot file contained therein:
+Change to the 01-basic directory and examine the 01-show1.robot file contained therein.
+It is a simple test suite which connects to the two routers we have spun up, collects a command which shows the version running on them, and compares them with an expected value:

 ```
 # cd 01-basic
-# cat 01-test1.robot
+# cat 01-show1.robot

 *** Settings ***
 Library       CXTA
 Resource      cxta.robot